 Hsiao-hua K. Burke

-Dr. Hsiao-hua K. Burke is Principal Staff in the Air, Missile, and Maritme Defense Technology Division at MIT Lincoln Laboratory.
+Dr. Hsiao-hua K. Burke is a principal staff member in the Air, Missile, and Maritme Defense Technology Division at MIT Lincoln Laboratory.
 From 2009 to 2014, she served as the head of that division.

 She was named a 2013 Fellow of the American Institute of Aeronautics and Astronautics (AIAA) for "outstanding leadership in the development of missile defense systems, hyperspectral imaging technology and algorithms, and satellite systems for military and civilian applications."
 The distinction of Fellow recognizes AIAA members whose careers have been marked by longstanding, exceptional, and valuable contributions to the fields of aeronautics and astronautics.
 Under the new AIAA Diversity Initiative, she is part of the Executive Team for the AIAA Diversity Working Group.

 Burke holds a BS degree in physics from Tunghai University, Taiwan, and a PhD degree in space physics and astronomy from Rice University, Houston, Texas.